na-na-hi/renget/archive/cpu-lora.md

 # Finetune LoRA on CPU using llama.cpp

-!!! danger This feature is working, but it isn't [merged into the master branch YET](https://github.com/ggerganov/llama.cpp/pull/2632).
-I will update the guide with the correct paths once it's merged.

 Think of a LoRA finetune as a patch to a full model.
 The LoRA training makes adjustments to the weights of a base model, e.g., Stheno-L2-13B, which are saved separately, e.g., Stheno-L2-13B-my-awesome-lora, and later re-applied by each user.
 Support for LoRA finetunes was [recently added to llama.cpp](https://github.com/ggerganov/llama.cpp/pull/2632).
-Previously, llama.cpp [only supported training from scratch](https://github.com/ggerganov/llama.cpp/tree/master/examples/train-text-from-scratch), which requires a LOT more training data and effort than creating a LoRA.
+Previously, llama.cpp only supported [training from scratch (a.k.a., native finetuning)](https://github.com/ggerganov/llama.cpp/tree/master/examples/train-text-from-scratch), which requires more training data and effort than creating a LoRA. `train-text-from-scratch` was also updated, and it now [shares many arguments](https://github.com/ggerganov/llama.cpp/blob/bc39553c901a91cfcb757863586250838c83eeab/common/train.cpp#L1086C16-L1086C16) with finetune, so if you use that program, you might also find the information below useful.

 For more information, please see the [LLM Training Guide rentry](https://rentry.org/llm-training).
 They have more detailed instructions, but I find their guide a little overwhelming.
 I want to keep this guide focused on the llama.cpp implementation.

-!!! warning Check [Appendix A](#appendix-a-hardware-requirements) below before you start to see if you have the hardware required for CPU training.
-You need tons of RAM (not VRAM, this doesn't currently use your GPU at all).
+!!! info Check [Appendix A](#appendix-a-hardware-requirements) before you start to see if you have the hardware required for CPU training.
+You need tons of RAM (not VRAM, this doesn't currently use your GPU for much).
     TL;DR: Only considering RAM, 16 GB trains a 3B (maybe 7B), 32 GB trains a 7B (maybe 13B), and 64 GB trains a 13B (maybe 34B).
 The "maybe" here is contingent on the context size and how much you're willing to use [swap](https://stackoverflow.com/questions/37311714) (which is VERY slow).
 Bigger models take MUCH longer to train.

 To keep things simple, I recommend creating a single folder somewhere on your system to work out of.
 For example, `C:\lora`.
 I'll use this path in the examples below.
 If you use a different path, just make sure to adjust the commands.